 I’ve written three in my Sisters of the Hearts series: Promises of the Heart, Seduction of a Bluestocking and The Finishing of Lady Amelia.
 The series is set in 18th century England.
 Betrayals of the Heart, the 4th book, coulda-woulda-should’ve been finished at the start of the year but that pesky Amelia kept bugging me to tell her tale.
 Betrayals is in the ‘tweaking’ stage now, so it will be out soon.
 I promise.

 Would you like to share a link where we can purchase your books?

 That would be lovely, thank you.
 The following links are a starting point to find books in my series:

 What about a link to your website?

-Sandra, it’s been such a pleasure to have you for tea.
-It was an honor to meet you and I wish you all the success with your books.
+Scarlett, it’s been a privilege to interview you.
+Thank you so much for stopping by and I wish you great success with your books.